AvaProtocol/OAK-docs/_rfc/recurring-tasks.md

 Scheduling a task will be done through an extrinsic.
 The extrinsic will require a user to provide a list of Unix timestamps containing a minimum of 1 timestamp and maximum of 24.

 Scheduling of a task will consist of 3 main pieces within the blockchain code:
 1. Creating an instance of the task.
-More information on task creation can be found here.
 2. Adding the hashed task to the Task Map.
 3. For each timestamp, inserting the task Id of the task into the Trigger Map.
 Additional validation will be needed for the time vector to remove any duplicate timestamps before creating the task structure.